This tutorial is designed to help you get up and running with SQL Backup Master.

 If you haven't already downloaded and installed SQL Backup Master, please do so now.
 Once installed, start SQL Backup Master via the desktop shortcut or Start menu entry.

-In the main SQL Backup Master window, select the Backup and restore tab, then click the Create new database backup toolbar button.
+In the main SQL Backup Master window, select the Backup and restore tab, then click the New Database Backup toolbar button.

 The Database Backup Editor window will appear.

 Give your backup job a unique name (and, optionally, a description).
 This will help you to identify it easily in the future.

 In the Database Backup Editor window, click the Choose SQL Server button.
 The Connect to SQL Server window will appear.

 In the Server name field, enter or select the name of the SQL Server instance to which you are connecting.
 Common examples include: